 I continue to maintain my weight in a range of 185-200lbs with 6.5-10% body fat depending on the cycle of my current fitness goals.

 As you could imagine, getting hired by a surf company has led to a regular commitment to hit the waves at least once a week.
 It’s one of the best ways to wake up in the morning.

 I continue to water ski with Jenny’s Dad and Jeff.
 I have been getting through the course consistently.

-Again, I could spill the beans to every little thing you have tried or accomplished when it comes to your health and fitness, but where would the fun in that be?
+Again, I could spill the beans as to every little thing you have tried or accomplished when it comes to your health and fitness, but where would the fun be in that?
 Just keep doing what you know to do.
 Over the next 10 years you accomplish every one of your health and fitness goals.

 Professional Career: As you recall, you left SCF back in May of 2012 to join QS.
 This was a fantastic move, not because SCF was a bad company, but because QS had more to offer with respect to culture and upward mobility.
 QS also brought the aspects of being public and international to the table.

-I think there were 2 defining things we did that shaped our upward path within the organization.
-The first was coming in and delivering beyond expectation and giving the organization something they had never experienced with someone in your position.
-You leveraged your start by becoming the go to guy.
-The 2nd thing you did was PARTNER with the KEY PLAYERS within the organization.
+I think there were two defining things we did that shaped our upward path within the organization.
+The first was delivering beyond expectation right from the beginning, and giving the organization something they had never experienced with someone in your position.
+You leveraged your start by becoming the “go-to guy.”
+The second thing you did was PARTNER with the KEY PLAYERS within the organization.